comunica/Documentation-Comunica/docs/tutorials/write-module.md

 All required functions have been overloaded and the `IMediatorTypeTime` is used as Mediator type.
-The *test* function returns the expected type of metadata (although the estimate is not that accurate...), while the *run* function returns the result of `node-fetch`, which itself has an output that matches what is expected.
+The *test* function returns the expected type of metadata (although in this case the estimate is not that useful), while the *run* function returns the result of `node-fetch`, which itself has an output that matches what is expected.

-Besides that the class still has to be defined in the `components.js` format so it can be integrated with the rest of the system.
+The class also has to be defined in the `components.js` format so it can be integrated with the rest of the system.
-But that configuration is also quite standard:
+This configuration is quite similar to the others:

 ```json
 {